Assessment of 48 Stock markets using adaptive multifractal approach: Introduction

 \section{Introduction}

-The study of time series dependence is one area of major interest in economics, management and econophysics.
-It is important, for example, in the analysis of financial markets, as the existence of dependency, whether temporal or sectional, could lead to any prediction of the series and the possibility of violating the assumption of efficient markets.
-The notion of Efficient Markets Hypothesis (EMH) is critical in this field.
+he assessment of time series is one topic of major interest in economics, management and econophysics.
+Risk and optimal portfolio managements as well as quantifying volatility in various markets need to examine different aspect of markets \cite{peter03}.
+Since, such kind of systems have complex parts, subsequently statistical approaches enable us to mitigate risk in trading.
+One of important tasks to do in an analysis of financial markets, is examining, whether temporal or sectional, could lead to any prediction of the series and the possibility of violating the assumption of efficient markets.
+Therefore, the notion of Efficient Markets Hypothesis (EMH) is a critical subject in this field.
 In fact, a financial market is considered efficient in its weak form if it is not possible to identify any deterministic pattern in its time series behavior.
 This means that there is no possibility, through arbitrage, of obtaining systematic abnormal profits using past information \cite{fama70}.
-In the light of this theory, financial markets have been subject to extensive analysis to check whether there are windows of profit opportunities, considering the fluctuations and dynamics of markets themselves \cite{pagan90}.
-In fact, the EMH is one of the major issues on the financial literature, for the past 30 years.
-If theoretically there is some constancy on that background, empirically the evidence is not uniform and the results seem, depending on the methodology used, miscellaneous.
-One of the first studies applied to the behavior of financial markets series studied the probability distribution of share prices and concluded that prices follow a Gaussian distribution \cite{bach900}, other studies confirmed that stock prices are randomly determined \cite{kenda53}.
+In the light of this theory, financial markets have been subjected to extensive analysis to check whether there are windows of profit opportunities, considering the fluctuations and dynamics of markets themselves \cite{pagan90}.
+One of the first studies applied to the behavior of financial markets series studied the probability distribution of share prices and concluded that prices follow a Gaussian distribution \cite{bach900}, other studies confirmed that Stock prices are randomly determined \cite{kenda53}.
 Some other studies, validated the random walk hypothesis, which seems to indicate that asset prices have no memory and are therefore independent in time \cite{osbo64,morge64,fama63}.
 For a long time Bachelier's theory \cite{bach900} that financial series behave like a random walk was accepted and introduced in many economic models, such as the efficient markets hypothesis \cite{fama70}.
 However, several studies contradicted this evidence, finding the existence of stylized facts \cite{cont01}.
 One of these stylized facts is the existence of fat tails in returns distributions, which is related to the fact that the volatility of assets returns is higher than expected by a Gaussian distribution \cite{osbo64}.
 Other stylized facts that may contribute to reject the evidence of normality in assets returns are found, including the existence of asymmetries in gains and losses (loss movements are more pronounced); greater than the expected intermittency and variability of returns, with volatility clustering behavior; leverage effect (negative relation between volatility and profitability); correlation between trading volumes and volatility; and existence of autocorrelation in variance \cite{cont01}.
-The analysis of serial dependence, both linear and nonlinear, has some relevance in the financial literature in recent times.
-In most cases, empirical studies identified the possibility of autocorrelation.
-However, generally these linear autocorrelations quickly disappear, although there are authors defending the existence of long-term dependence \cite{camp87}.
-According to so-called level crossing analysis, a new criterion was introduced to quantify degree of development in the stock markets \cite{jafarilevel}.
-Recently, from determining states point of view, Michael C. M\"{u}nnix et. al., proposed a new method to identify the states of financial markets \cite{munix12}.
-They examined the temporal cross-correlation of financial data from S\&P 500 stocks and could categorize the states of underlying data sets.
-Such analysis can be used for risk management \cite{munix12}.